What QC Should I Request for Oligos? Vendor QC & Pool QC Guide

 Flag tandem repeats, palindromes >8 bp, and low-complexity sequences that cause synthesis slippage.

-Use Batch Sequence QC →Frequently Asked Questions
+Use Batch Sequence QC →9.
+Vendor QC Guarantees Compared

 What QC should I request when ordering oligos?▾